Mathematical Sciences (MAT)

 MAT 332.
 Linear Algebra.
 4 Hours.

 A theoretical course involving systems of linear equations, matrices, vectors in n-space, vector spaces, linear transformations, eigenvalues and eigenvectors, diagonalization, quadratic forms, and canonical forms.
-Course Information: Prerequisite: MAT 116 with a grade of C or better or equivalent.
+Course Information: Prerequisites: MAT 116 with a grade of C or better or equivalent.

 MAT 336.
 Introduction to Differential Equations and Its Applications.
 4 Hours.

 This course is designed to fulfill the mathematics requirements for either mathematics majors or sciences.
 This course serves as an introduction to differential equations.
 Modeling with differential equations is also introduced throughout the course.
-Course Information: Prerequisite: MAT 116 (IAI Code M1 900-2) and MAT 332, both with grade C or better.
+Course Information: Prerequisites: MAT 116 (IAI Code M1 900-2) and MAT 332, both with grade C or better.

 MAT 400.
 Topics in Mathematics.
 1-4 Hours.